 281 American Film (4).
-F. A historical study of American film as an art form, technology, industry, and cultural medium from the silent era to the present.
-The films considered represent major expressions of the classical Hollywood style and diversions from the style.
-Topics include film technique, narrative conventions and genres, the Hollywood studio and star systems, directors, and ideologies.
+E The study of American film as an art form, including technology, industry, and the system of representation and communication from the silent era to the present.
+This course investigates how Hollywood films work technically, artistically, and culturally to affirm and challenge images of America.
+Films considered represent major expressions of the classical Hollywood style and diversions from that style.
+Topics include film technique and style, narrative conventions and genres, the Hollywood studio and star systems, directors, and ideologies.
 Mr. W. Romanowski.